-Do saint martin citizens need a visa to go to Eswatini?
+Do comorian citizens need a visa to go to Eswatini?

-No, visa is not required for Saint Martin citizens.
+Yes, visa is required for Comorian citizens.
 You can get visa details, documents required, official website and other details for Eswatini visa but if you still have question which are unanswered then you can discuss with the community

 Frequently Asked Questions